When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Product Image of the BabyKeeps Child Safety Locks - Latches to Baby Proof Cabinets, Drawers,...

-5. Use latch locks
+5. Use Spring-Latch Locks

 Product Image of the Dreambaby Secure Latches for Drawers and Cabinets, 7 Pack, Child Proofing Baby...

-6. Use furniture anchors
+6. Use Furniture Anchors

 Product Image of the 4our Kiddies Furniture Straps (10 Pack) Baby Proofing Anti Tip Furniture Anchors...